Cheukting/pyO3_202/README.md

 As we briefly mentioned before, threading in Python may not help with speeding up due to limitation by the GIL.
 Although there are now options to remove the GIL, which we will cover later.
 Let's assume the premise that we have the GIL in Python.

 The GIL in Python is used as an assurance of threadsafety.
-In Rust, threadsafety is safegarded by the compiler with ownership and type checking.
+In Rust, threadsafety is safeguarded by the compiler with ownership and type checking.

 To start, we will look at our previous Rust code that use async/.await with tokio: